 Revealing the Best Places to Stay in Barcelona for Young Adults

 Anyway, we digress, it’s now time to look into the wheres and the hows.
-We’ve put together a varied list of the best places to stay in Barcelona for young adults that’ll suit every kind of traveller, from ravers and culture-vultures to sleepy-heads and sunbathers.
+We here at Plum Guide pride ourselves on doing the hard work so you don't have to, so we've put together a varied list of the best places to stay in Barcelona for young adults that’ll suit every kind of traveller, from ravers and culture-vultures to sleepy-heads and sunbathers.
 And you could even dip your toe into each of those themes, making your vacation a little like tapas.
 And we’ll be your waiter this evening.

 Trendy and fashionable, you may be, but you’re no match for this quarter of central Barcelona, Gràcia.
 Sip on some cava on one of the plazas and check out the tapas restaurants.
 Drink a few beers at a bar, before arguing with the waiter about football or Catalan or whatever your chosen young adult debate might be.
 In the day, pick out some cool bohemian attire from one of the boutiques and pretend you’re interested in purchasing a vinyl for the player you don’t have.